Mook-as/stackato-doc/user/deploy/buildpack.rst

 .. note::
-  Not all Heroku buildpacks work with Stackato due to environmental differences (e.g. relying on certain executables or libraires in Heroku-specific locations).
+  Not all Heroku buildpacks work with Stackato due to environmental differences (e.g. relying on certain executables or libraries in Heroku-specific locations).
 Test any buildpack before using it in production deployments.

-The following buildpacks are known to work with Stackato,
+The following buildpacks are known to work with Stackato:

 * `Jekyll <https://github.com/troytop/stackato-buildpack-jekyll>`_
 * `JRuby <https://github.com/ActiveState/heroku-buildpack-jruby>`_